FarronF/limerick-council-meetings/meetings/2017/05/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Municipal District of Newcastle West -12th April 2017.md

 Director for Customer Services, Culture and Arts stated that the mapping out indicating where

-the funding would go was very important.---
+the funding would go was very important.
+---
 5

 Members thanked them for the presentation and commended the good work done in relation